geek-yin/flying-demo/README.md

 # flying-demo
-a sinple demo for test
+a simple demo for test